 For Whitewater Rafting Trips, wear a swimsuit or clothes that you don’t mind getting wet.
 Cotton is not the best material to wear on the river; synthetic fabrics such as nylon and polypropylene work the best because they dry quickly.
-For cool days, we have neoprene wetsuits, booties and fleece.
-You may rent these items when you check in for your trip.
+For cool days, we have neoprene wetsuits, river booties and fleece.
+You may opt to rent these items when you check in for your trip.
 Shoes that are secure on your feet are required (please no flip-flops).
-For Overnight Trips, please review our Overnight Trip Packing List (PDF).

 Bring a towel or dry clothing to change into at the end of your whitewater rafting trip, so you’re comfortable on the 40-minute return ride to Jackson.
-There are forest service changing rooms for you to use at the landing.
+There are forest service restrooms for you to use at the landing.
 Sunglasses (secure with Croakies), hats and sunscreen are a good idea; cameras and binoculars are not recommended on whitewater rafting trips.

 What class are the rapids on the Snake River in Jackson Hole?